nnijat/aca-store-react/README.md

 ### Building React Components
  * Create a component folder in /public/js to hold component files
- * Organize this web page into appropriate components
+ * Organize this web page into appropriate function components (not class components)
    * App
    * ProductDetail
    * Header